 Although the Maxicash.com web site states that it is owned and operated by "F.L.
 Alix", a Whois search of the domain name www.maxicash.com shows the ubiquitous hidden profile, which is never a good sign with sites like these.
 A reverse telephone search of the number posted on the web site 413-592-3381 shows that the number leads to a personal residence.
 The number is registered to Lianne Azevedo 23 Bittersweet Lane Wilbraham, MA 01095.

-The Massachusetts Division of Insurance lists no life agency license for Maxicash, nor is there a listing under "Azevedo" or "F.L.
-Alix".
-Had the company been licensed it would've had to identify itself with the word insurance in its name.
+The Massachusetts Division of Insurance does not list a life agency license for Maxicash, nor does it show a listing for "Azevedo" or "F.L.
+Alix."
+If the company were licensed, it would be required to include the word 'insurance' in its name.

 Commonwealth of Massachusetts, Office of Consumer Affairs & Business Regulation One South Station Boston MA 02110-2208